 Want more cold calling scripts for your BDRs and SDRs to use through every step of the sales cycle?
 Download our guide for the talk tracks our BDRs use to engage prospects in our sales pipeline!

 Many small to medium-sized businesses get discouraged when their cold calling strategy doesn’t yield the results they want.
 However, there are ways that BDRs and SDRs can maximize their cold calling success rates.
 If you want to get the most out of your cold calling sales process, your BDRs and SDRs must:

 Be Prepared for Any Conversation

 While preparing what you’re going to say to the decision-maker is important, so is practicing your approach and tone of voice.
 Giving a cold call pitch is like public speaking because while no one knows what you have to say yet, you want to make it impactful and memorable for them.
-Role-playing your cold call pitch with sales managers or other SDRs can help you adjust your tone, speed, and overall pitch, resulting in a more compelling call.
+Role-playing your cold call pitch with sales managers or other BDRs and SDRs can help you adjust your tone, speed, and overall pitch, resulting in a more compelling call.

 Give a Sales Pitch That Aligns With a Prospect’s Buyer Persona

 There may be an overarching target audience you want to reach, but you must adjust your pitch depending on the buyer persona of the prospect.
 Your target audience could have various buyer personas depending on multiple factors, including demographics, interests, and how they navigate making purchases.